andreasKroepelin/polylux/logic.typ

         // If not boxed, the content can overflow to the next page even though it will fit.
         // This is because scale doesn't update the layout information.

-        // Boxing in a 0pt container without clipping will inform typst that content
+        // Boxing in a container without clipping will inform typst that content
-        // will indeed fit in the remaining space box(scaled, height: 0pt)
+        // will indeed fit in the remaining space box(scaled, height: available-height)
       })
     })
   })